Best places to see in Lijiang: old town and surroundings

 Getting to know the Naxi minority

-I stayed at Mama Naxi Guest House, located in the center of the old town.
-I had heard good things about this hostel and was curious about the Naxi culture.
+During my first visit, I stayed at Mama Naxi Guest House, located in the heart of the Old Town.
+I had heard great things about this guesthouse and was curious to learn more about the Naxi culture, the original culture of the Lijiang area.
+It’s a good idea to choose a traditional place to stay, as Naxi houses have a unique charm.

 What to see in the old town of Lijiang?